thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 The purpose of this Connector is to connect to an external MQTT broker and subscribe to data feed from devices.
 The connector is also able to push data to MQTT brokers based on the updates/commands from ThingsBoard.

-This connector is useful when you have local MQTT broker in your facility or corporate network and you would like to push data from this broker to ThingsBoard.
+This connector is useful when you have local MQTT broker in your facility or corporate network, and you would like to push data from this broker to ThingsBoard.

 We will describe connector configuration file below.